1. Add real foliage to your artificial tree

 8. Decorate your staircase

 A simple way to decorate the staircase is to tie a garland around the handrail, adding in fairy lights, ready for the family to make the descent downstairs on Christmas morning.
 Personalise the garland with your choice of decorations to suit your theme, adding in ribbons, real foliage and unbreakable ornaments.
-The banister is a good place to hang the Christmas stockings if you don’t have a mantelpiece.
+The banister is also a good place to hang your family’s Christmas stockings if you don’t have a mantelpiece.